NguyenAndrew/mof-java/README.md

 Can reduce hours and days of writing unit tests into minutes!

-Useful For both new and previously existing codebases, Mock Coach accomplishes this feat by converting both old and new implicit testing strategies into explicit and reusable test strategies automated by a reusable coach!
+Useful for both new and previously existing codebases, Mock Coach accomplishes this feat by converting both old and new implicit testing strategies into explicit and reusable test strategies automated by a reusable coach!

 This library provides two services: